 Of course, she’d protest, cuddle up with me and say she’ll sleep, so I’ll stay.
 Then after a few minutes, the whole bedtime struggle saga starts again.
-I don’t know why my toddler doesn’t listen to me when it’s time for bedtime but for most of the day, she’s such a good listener.
+It’s so frustrating at times when my toddler doesn’t listen to me when most of the time, she’s such a good listener.

 Anyway, one time, I followed through with my threat.
 I told her I was sleeping in the other bedroom, stood up, and left.